Welcome to your new work life. You've moved to Germany and are starting a new self-employed career.

 But first, a note on residency

 This guide is aimed towards people who are already eligible to live and work in Germany.
 In other words, this content is designed to help EU citizens, members of the EEA and Switzerland or for non-EU foreign nationals who have already acquired a residence permit for the purpose of self-employment (Aufenthaltserlaubnis für selbständige Tätigkeit).

 Step 1.
 Register your address

-After moving to Germany, you'll be looking to settle down as an official resident.
+To start self-employment in Germany – and to do pretty much anything else above board – your first step is to settle down as an official resident.
 To do this, you’ll need to enter into a rental agreement that offers ‘Anmeldung’.

 Everyone living in Germany needs to officially register their address at a local Bürgeramt, or citizen's office.
 As an expat, this should be at the top of your to-do list.